lumikalt/website/src/content/blog/broken.md

 # physically

-lumi has a unique recessive/mythocondrial genetic illness, which no predecessor presents, that causes several problems with nerves and tendons. this includes:
+lumi has a unique recessive/mitochondrial genetic illness, which no predecessor presents, that causes several problems with nerves and tendons. this includes:

 - cataracts (requiring glasses).
-- deafness of the right ear (coclear implant surgery scheduled).
+- deafness of the right ear (cochlear implant surgery scheduled).
 - cavus feet (2 surgeries done to lessen).
 - some problems with the hands.
 - weak throat (easily chokes).